 Artistic Director & Conductor

 Oscar Thorp is a conductor, trumpeter, and music educator based in Brooklyn, New York.
-As a faculty member at the Third Street Music School Settlement, Oscar directs the New Horizons Concert Band, New Horizons Green Band, the Third Street Prelude Band, and teaches the trumpet studio.
-Through the InterSchool Orchestras of New York, Oscar coaches the brass in the Symphonic Band and substitute conductor with the ISO ensembles.
-He also works with the New York Late Starters Orchestra and has appeared multiple times as a guest conductor with the New Conductors Orchestra and Make Music New York’s Sousapalooza.
+As a faculty member at the Third Street Music School Settlement, Oscar teaches the trumpet studio and directs several ensembles, including the Concert Band, Prelude Band, and the New Horizons Morning and Evening Bands.
+Through the InterSchool Orchestras of New York, Oscar coaches the brass in the Symphonic Band and is a substitute conductor with the ISO/Third Street orchestras.
+He also conducts the New York Late Starters Orchestra and has appeared as a guest conductor with the Chelsea Symphony, the New Conductors Orchestra, the New York City Brass Choir, and Make Music New York’s Sousapalooza.
+Oscar joined the Metropolitan Music Community in 2023 as the conductor of the Kings County Concert Band.